HashiCorp-Partner-Lab/terraform-consul-partner-consul-sd-vpc-deployment/README.md

 ## Overview
 This Terraform configuration is designed to provision the foundational infrastructure for a partner environment on HashiCorp Cloud Platform (HCP).
-The infrastructure includes a Virtual Private Cloud (VPC), HashiCorp Consul Cluster, and necessary networking components to establish a secure and scalable partner environment
+The infrastructure includes a Virtual Private Cloud (VPC), HashiCorp Consul Cluster, and necessary networking components to establish a secure and scalable partner environment.

 ## Components